-Starting from Hadrian’s Gate to the Port of Antalya, this tour will walk near to former Greek Churches of Kaleiçi.
-A path that replicates the area that the Apostle Paul walked from Perge to the Antalya Port.
+From Hadrian’s Gate to the Port of Antalya, this tour will walk near the former Greek Churches of Kaleiçi.
+This walking tour replicates the area that the Apostle Paul likely walked from Perge into the city’s port.

-Hadrian’s Gate, built in 130 AD, marks the route up from the port toward the ancient city of Perge.
+Hadrian’s Gate, built in 130 AD, marks the route from the port toward the ancient city of Perge.
 When Paul headed to Perge (Acts 13:13 and 14:25), he landed at a nearby port (Magydus)[1]see https://dergipark.org.tr/tr/download/article-file/1122747 but later left from Antalya port.
-His walk toward Perge, which is northeast of the landing, would have taken him most likely through this pathway which is now Hadrian’s gate.
+His walk from Perge northeast of the boat landing would have most likely taken him through this pathway, which is now Hadrian’s Gate.

-Hadrian ruled Rome from 117 to 138 AD and built walls and fortresses from Britain to Syria, and this gate gives evidence in how he wanted to strengthen this important port city.[2]https://www.britannica.com/biography/Hadrian/Artistic-achievements As a ruler, he was known for crushing those who opposed him, but he did not have a specific policy to persecute Christians.
-He followed the pattern of Trajan and dealt with unlawful behavior ruthlessly.[3]https://www.historytoday.com/archive/causes-early-persecutions
+Hadrian ruled Rome from 117 to 138 AD and built walls and fortresses from Britain to Syria, and this gate gives evidence of how he wanted to strengthen this important port city.[2]https://www.britannica.com/biography/Hadrian/Artistic-achievements As a ruler, he was known for crushing those who opposed him, but he did not have a specific policy to persecute Christians.
+He followed Trajan’s pattern and dealt with unlawful behavior ruthlessly.[3]https://www.historytoday.com/archive/causes-early-persecutions

-As one enters Kaleiçi, on the left before the first street, depicts a cross on the wall about six feet above the ground (Across from Schiller’s Bistro).
-The cross placed on the left side marks the area that was set aside for the Greek population.
-The Ottomans made these neighborhoods an allowed place for Greeks to settle while the Turks settled north and West of the port.
+As one enters Kaleiçi, on the left before the first street, a cross on the wall about six feet above the ground (Across from Schiller’s Bistro) is depicted.
+The cross on the left side wall marks the area set aside for the Greek population.
+The Ottomans made these neighborhoods an allowed place for Greeks to settle while the Turks settled North and West of the port.
 This Greek quarter is where we will see the former churches.

 For Google Maps: place in the following location from Hadrian’s Gate (A): B. Suna – İnan Kıraç Müzesi, C. Site where a Jewish Menorah was found.
 D. Panagia Greek Orthodox Church (now a Mosque), E. Sehzade Korkut Mosque, F. Park looking out over the Harbor, and then G. Iskele Mosque.
-A 1.1 km walk is displayed on the Google Maps app and will take about an hour, depending on how long one stays inside some of the Mosques.
-(Or if you start at the Port area, reverse the order.)
-Here is the link to my google walking map.
+A 1.1 km walk is displayed on the Google Maps app and will take one over an hour and longer, depending on how one visits the sites.
+(If you start at the Port area, reverse the order.)
+Here is the link to my Google walking map.

 From Hadrian’s Gate, we head straight with a very slight left from the Gate to our next stop